 For the maple-pear compote

 - 2 tablespoons unsalted butter, melted

-- 2 firm but ripe Bartlett pears, peeled, cored, and cut into 1/2- to 1-inch (1-cm) pieces
+- 2 1 lb firm but ripe Bartlett pears, peeled, cored, and cut into 1/2- to 1-inch (1-cm) pieces

 - 1/2 to 3/4 cup pure maple syrup

 - Kosher salt

 For the rye pancakes

 - 2 cups whole milk

 - 2 large eggs

 - 1 cup rye flour

 - 3/4 cup all-purpose flour

-- 3 tablespoons granulated sugar (37 grams)
+- 3 tablespoons granulated sugar

 - 2 teaspoons baking powder

 - Kosher salt

 Make the maple-pear compote

-- 1. In a large skillet over medium-high heat, melt the butter.
+- In a large skillet over medium-high heat, melt the butter.
 Add the pears and cook, stirring occasionally, until just tender, 5 to 10 minutes.
 Stir in 1/2 cup maple syrup, season with salt, and remove from the heat.
 If you have a sweet tooth, go ahead and add the remaining 1/4 cup maple syrup.
 Otherwise, you can keep the rest handy and drizzle it over the pancakes later if you decide you need it.
 Cover to keep warm.

 Make the rye pancakes

-- 2. Whisk the milk with the eggs and the melted butter in a medium bowl.
+- Whisk the milk with the eggs and the melted butter in a medium bowl.
 In a separate medium bowl, whisk together the rye and all-purpose flours, the sugar, baking powder, and 3/4 teaspoon salt.
 Add it to the milk mixture and stir just until completely incorporated.
 The batter will be thin and probably a little lumpy.
 That’s okay.

 - Heat a griddle or large skillet over medium heat and brush lightly with melted butter.
 Ladle 4-inch (10-cm) rounds of batter onto the griddle.
 Cook until bubbles appear on the surface of the pancakes, 2 to 3 minutes.
 Flip and cook until the pancakes are risen and golden brown, 1 to 2 minutes more.
 Repeat with the remaining batter.
 It may be necessary to reduce the heat to low if the pancakes start to brown.
 Transfer the pancakes tto plates and repeat with the remaining batter.

 - Serve the rye pancakes topped with the maple-pear compote and devour immediately.